 The Commuter, which has received mixed reviews (“gaping plot holes” is a typical observation), was not filmed in New York City or the Highlands but on a soundstage in London and at two stations in southern England that were “dressed appropriately” to stand in for Cold Spring and Tarrytown, according to the film’s production notes.
 (In September 2016, commuters in Worplesdon were amused to find their station transformed into the snowy, strange locale of “Tarrytown,” according to the Surrey Advertiser.
 It’s not clear which station became Cold Spring.)

 In the notes, Neeson is quoted as saying the Hudson Line is familiar because he has ridden it regularly for 20 years to reach his country home in Millbrook, east of Poughkeepsie.
 Anyone seen him?Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.